-- Options.
-This button brings up the Options dialog box.
-This dialog box can be used to change various settings of VOSviewer.
-The Options dialog box is discussed in Subsection 2.4.4. - Manual.
+• Manual.
 Use this button to open the VOSviewer manual.
-This requires an internet connection. - o About VOSviewer.
-This split button offers two options: - About VOSviewer.
-This option brings up the About VOSviewer dialog box.
-This dialog box provides some general information about VOSviewer, such as the version number, a copyright notice, a license text, the address of the VOSviewer web site, and a list of software libraries used by VOSviewer. - Check for updates.
-Choose this option to check whether a new version of VOSviewer is available.
 This requires an internet connection.

+- About VOSviewer.
+This button brings up the About VOSviewer dialog box.
+This dialog box provides some general information about VOSviewer, such as the version number, a copyright notice, a license text, the address of the VOSviewer web site, and a list of software libraries used by VOSviewer. - Update VOSviewer.
+This button is available only if a new version of VOSviewer is available.
+Use this button to open the VOSviewer website.
+The new version of VOSviewer can then be downloaded from the website.

-2.4.2 Items tab
+2.5.2 Items tab